tomkat-cr/market_alert_bot/README.md

 ## How to use the repo

-Open a Terminal window.
+- Open a Terminal window.
-Change to the parent directory you use to store your repos.
+- Change to the parent directory you use to store your repos.
-Then run these commands:
+- Then run these commands:

 ```bash
 git clone https://github.com/tomkat-cr/market_alert_bot.git
 cd market_alert_bot
 ```

-All the magic is in the `api` directory...
+- All the magic is in the `index.py` file on the `api` directory...

 ## How to deploy to fly.io